MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    This starts the creation of a data set that will contain data that matches these criteria (and no other data).
 The time required to process the data set depends on its size.

-### Data set status
+### Data set statuses

 Right after you select **Submit**, the data set has a status of "In progress"; after it is created, its status changes to "Ready" and you can use it in business-definition processes and analyses.
-If data-set creation fails, the data set obtains "Failed" status. <!-- Any advice here? -->
+If data-set creation fails, the data set obtains "Failed" status.
+(If a data set that you've submitted shows "Failed" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)

 You can find a list of existing data sets and their statuses on the **Analysis settings** > **Data sets** page of Workplace Analytics: